 The diverse clinical manifestations of this condition have impaired meaningful research on epidemiology.
 The diagnosis can easily be missed or overlooked.

-- Psoriatic arthritis is a chronic inflammatory arthritis that affects about 5-25% of patients with psoriasis.
+- Psoriatic arthritis is a chronic seronegative inflammatory arthritis affecting 20-30% of people with psoriasis .

-- There is not a strong correlation between the severity of psoriasis and the development of arthritis, although psoriatic arthritis may be present more frequently in patients with psoriasis attending dermatology clinics, compared to primary care.
+- There is not a strong correlation between the severity of psoriasis and the development of arthritis.

-- The prevalence of psoriasis in the general population is estimated at 2-3%.
-Psoriasis is associated with joint disease in a significant proportion of patients (reported in one study to be 13.8%).
+- The prevalence of psoriasis in the general population is estimated at 2-4% .

-- Psoriatic arthropathy is much more common in the western white population than in other races.
+- Psoriatic arthropathy is more common in the western white population than in other races.

 - Men are more commonly affected by the spondylitic subtype, with higher incidence of the 'rheumatoid' pattern of disease among women.